randyrossi/bmc64/README.md

 # Timing
 The machine config defaults to PAL 50hz for both HDMI and composite.
 You can change this (see below).

-# Drives
+# FileSystem/Drives

+By default, the first partition of the SDcard is mounted and is where BMC64 will search for files to load.
+To change this, add "partition=emmc1-#" to cmdline.txt where # is the partition number you want to mount.
+(NOTE: The kernel must still reside in the root partition.)

-You can make drive 8 an IECDevice for the root file system of the sdcard.
+You can make drive 8 an IECDevice for the root file system of the SDcard.
 However, I don't recommend loading programs this way.
-The sdcard has slow access times and this will cause audio/video lag (but only during the load).
+The SDcard has slow access times and this will cause audio/video lag (but only during the load).
 This is because any native file access effectively blocks VICE's emulation routines.
 It's fine to load a .PRG this way but don't try running something that needs frequent disk access.
 IEC mode does not support all disk oeprations anyway.

 # Sound